YASH-MOHARIR/MojiMatch-Kiro/README.md

 **The Goal:** Build the highest combo streak possible to maximize your score and earn time bonuses.
 The longer your combo, the more time you earn per match (4-13+ seconds), creating a snowball effect where skilled players can extend their games significantly.
 Compete on multiple leaderboards (All-Time, Weekly, GOD Mode) as you master the game.

 **Built for Reddit:** MojiMatcher is a native Reddit app that runs directly in Reddit posts using Devvit's webview technology.
 Players can compete with the Reddit community on leaderboards, with scores automatically tied to their Reddit usernames for seamless social gaming.
-The game features a custom splash screen with an animated background that appears in the Reddit feed, inviting users to click "🎮 I Accept the Challenge!" and play in full-screen mode.
+The game features a custom animated splash screen that appears in the Reddit feed, inviting users to click and play in full-screen mode.

 ## 🎯 Game Overview